The stable Adams operations on Hermitian K-theory: The Adams operations

 Let $X$ be a $\Zh$-scheme, and consider its Grothendieck group of vector bundles $K_0(X)$.
 The exterior power operations yield a $\lambda$-ring structure on $K_0(X)$ (and in particular Adams operations $\psi^n$ for $n \in \NN \smallsetminus \{0\}$, using the formula \eqref{eq:Adams_inductive}), such that the forgetful morphism

 (mapping $\gamma$ to $1$) is a morphism of $\lambda$-rings.
-In this section, we consider the hyperbolic morphisms $h_{2i} \colon K_0(X) \to \GWe(X)$ (see below).
-Those are of course not morphisms of $\lambda$-rings (not even ring morphisms), but as we will see in Propositions~\ref{prop:h_psi_odd}, they do satisfy some form of compatibility with the Adams operations.\\
+In this section, we consider the hyperbolic morphisms $h_{2i} \colon K_0(X) \to \GWe(X)$ (defined just below).
+Those are of course not morphisms of $\lambda$-rings (not even ring morphisms), but as we will see in Proposition~\ref{prop:h_psi_odd}, they do satisfy some form of compatibility with the Adams operations.\\